IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   export PERSISTENT_IDENTIFIER=doi:10.5072/FK2/7U7YBV
   export VERSION=1.0

-  curl -H "X-Dataverse-key: $API_TOKEN" -H "Accept:application/json" "$SERVER_URL/api/datasets/submitDatasetVersionToArchive/$VERSION/status?persistentId=$PERSISTENT_IDENTIFIER"
+  curl -H "X-Dataverse-key: $API_TOKEN" -H "Accept:application/json" "$SERVER_URL/api/datasets/:persistentId/$VERSION/archivalStatus?persistentId=$PERSISTENT_IDENTIFIER"

 Set the Archival Status of a Dataset By Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Archiving is an optional feature that may be configured for a Dataverse instance.
-When enabled, this API call be used to set the status.
+When that is enabled, this API call be used to set the status.
 Note that this is intended to be used by the archival system and requires "superuser" credentials.

-/api/datasets/submitDatasetVersionToArchive/$dataset-id/$version/status sets the archival status of the specified dataset version.
+/api/datasets/$dataset-id/$version/archivalStatus sets the archival status of the specified dataset version.

 The body is a Json object that must contain a "status" which may be "success", "pending", or "failure" and a "message" which is archive system specific.
 For "success" the message should provide an identifier or link to the archival copy.
 For example: